 If you're a landlord, then you have certain tax obligations each year.
-Whether you have a portfolio of rental properties or a boarder living in your home, you're responsible for making sure you fulfil the tax obligations for the income you earn.
+You are responsible for making sure you fulfil the tax obligations for the income you earn.

 You have to declare the rental income you earn when you complete your annual tax return (IR3), and you need to keep good records.

 Our Rental income (IR3R) form makes it easier to work out the income you've earned after deducting expenses.
 Use a separate form for each rental property.